Offmat/article_JS_refactor/README.md

       * trigger *'dynamicFilter:disableNonSspOptions'*
     * When Ad Manager checked:
       * trigger *'dynamicFilter:disableWebsitesAndProducts'* <- check weather enable or disable
+* **Add ssp dimension - product**
+  * Rules:
+    * Product is available only when source is Ssp
+  * Difficulty:
+    * Now we have website, which is available for AD_EXCHANGE channel from Ad Manager and for Ssp and we have product which is available for Ssp but not for Ad Manager
+    * *Toggling* state of form gets really tricky and confusing

 ### Implementation with new functionality:
-I will leave full callbacks list here, so you can see it wasn't only about dynamic filters - there was a lot of functionality.
+I will leave full callbacks list here, so you can see it wasn't only about dynamic filters - there was a lot of sections with own functionality.

 ```js
 class ResearchFormStateUpdater {